anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Remember that failure is an event, not a person.
+Quote: The more you know yourself, the more you forgive yourself.

-By: Zig Ziglar
+By: Confucius